 - Would You Rather?
 Challenging questions giving an ultimatum, how will they answer?
 They can be practical or completely outrageous!

 - Bored of counting cars and number plates?
 Time to get technical with our older kids!
-It might depend on your landscape but what about a points system allocated for different animals or unique vehicles, buildings, roadside signs – take sides of the car and add your tally at the end of each day.
+It might depend on your landscape, but what about a points system allocated for different animals or unique vehicles, buildings, and roadside signs – take sides of the car and add your tally at the end of each day.

-- Alphabet games give hours of mental challenge – you can do a simple listing game – pick a category and go around the car naming things A-Z until someone can’t answer then they’re out – eg animals, countries, cities, peoples names, sports teams.
-Or make it more challenging, the next word needs to start with the last letter of the previous word!
+- Alphabet games give hours of mental challenge – you can do a simple listing game – pick a category and go around the car naming things A-Z until someone can’t answer, then they’re out – eg, animals, countries, cities, people’s names, sports teams.
+Or make it more challenging; the next word needs to start with the last letter of the previous word!

 - Road trip trivia games are our favorite for this age group – these can be apps on your phone with prompter questions like Popcorn Trivia or Jeopardy!
 World Tour, games you can bring with you like Do You Really Know Your Family or make up your own trivia games.